mdhumphries/NetworkNoiseRejection/README.md

 MATLAB toolbox for finding low-dimensional structure in networks using spectral estimation

-Accompanies the paper "Spectral estimation for detecting low-dimensional structure in networks using arbitrary null models": https://arxiv.org/abs/1901.04747
+Accompanies the paper "Spectral estimation for detecting low-dimensional structure in networks using arbitrary null models" available at [PLoS One](https://doi.org/10.1371/journal.pone.0254057) and [arXiv](https://arxiv.org/abs/1901.04747)

 A Python port of this toolbox by Thomas Delaney is here: https://github.com/thomasjdelaney/Network_Noise_Rejection_Python